 Frequently asked questions

-Do I need a building permit for hail roof repair in Kansas City?
+Do I need a permit for roof repair in Kansas City?

 Wind/hail deductible notice